18F/handbook/pages/general-information-and-resources/tech-policies/password-requirements.md

 recovery method for forgetting your laptop password]({% page "/getting-started/equipment/#laptop" %})).

-Password managers approved for work at GSA:

-- KeePassXC
-- Google Sheets

 We recommend using [KeePassXC](https://keepassxc.org/) which is open source and runs on Windows, MacOS and Linux.
 You can install KeePassXC from the GSA Self-Service app.